 However, there are some downsides to going barefoot.
-The first and most common problem is that you won’t get any kind of ankle or midfoot support without a dedicated deadlift shoe.
-You’d also miss on the grippy outer sole that protects you from slipping.
+The first and most common problem is that you won’t get any ankle or midfoot support without a dedicated deadlift shoe.
+You’d also miss the grippy outer sole that protects you from slipping.

 Another issue is that your gym may have a rule that prevents barefoot training.
 However, even if it allows it, you would want to avoid being in direct contact with all the germs and fungus on the floor.
 Let alone the risks of dropping weights on your bare feet.

 Lastly, you can’t deadlift competitively without a shoe.
-This means that you have to train your technique while wearing shoes to avoid any unwanted surprises during the competition.
+This means that you must train your technique while wearing shoes to avoid unwanted surprises during the competition.

 That’s why I recommend deadlifting while wearing deadlift shoes.
 Fortunately, modern deadlift shoes are designed to give the best of both worlds!

-You might be thinking “If regular sneakers are good enough for all kinds of activities in the gym, can’t they just work fine with deadlifts?”
+You might think, “If regular sneakers are good enough for all kinds of activities in the gym, can’t they just work fine with deadlifts?”

-Let’s have a quick look at the drawback of using regular and heeled shoes for deadlifts.
+Let’s quickly look at the drawbacks of using regular and heeled shoes for deadlifts.

 Regular and heeled shoes might be great for a lot of things.
 For example, they’re padded with a soft insole cushioning, making them highly comfortable and easy for regular exercise.

-All these qualities make them great for exercises like running or High-Intensity Interval training.
-However, for the same reason, they’re unsuitable for deadlifting.
+All these qualities make them great for running or High-Intensity Interval training.
+However, for the same reason, a shoe with a raised heel is unsuitable for deadlifting.

 This makes all running shoes bad for deadlifting.
 The spongy foam and gel-filled soles absorb all the force you exert to lift the weight off the floor.

-This causes a lot of strain on your body while deadlifting, which not only kills your results but can lead to potential injury.
+This causes a lot of strain on your body while deadlifting, which kills your results and can lead to potential injury.

 The Free Range of Motion is Bad for Deadlifting

-As you’ve learned above, deadlifting requires stable feet that have a limited range of motion.
-This means that your feet technically have no options but staying in the right position for deadlifting.
+As you’ve learned above, deadlifting requires stable feet with a limited range of motion.
+This means that your feet technically have no option but to stay in the right position for deadlifting.

 In addition to being lightweight, all regular gym shoes are designed to give you a full range of motion.
 This is the exact opposite of what you want while lifting twice or three times your weight.